Suggester/Documentation/config/colorchange.md

 # Configuration Element: Color Change

 ### Description
-If configured, this setting defines if the color of the suggestion embed will automatically change when the number of net upvotes reaches a certain threshold.
+Automatically update the color of the embed when the number of **net** upvotes reaches a certain threshold.
 You can customize both the color and the number of **net** upvotes required for the color to change.

 ### Usage
 Set up the new color using `.config colorchange color [color]`\